-In compliance with the Campus Security Act of 1999 (Clery Act), the department, in conjunction with the Office of College Relations will issue timely warnings to inform the campus community of incidents on campus that may put persons at risk.
-The department maintains strict procedures to ensure that these warning are issued when appropriate and within the reasonable, expected, period of time.
-Notifications may be issued through phone, email and text messages.
-All members of the campus community may register for these notifications by accessing their Bobcat Web Account and completing the Emergency Notification System (ENS) online registration.
+In compliance with the Campus Security Act of 1999 (Clery Act), the department, in conjunction with the Office of College Relations, will issue timely warning notices to inform the campus community of incidents on campus, that may put persons at risk or will aid in the prevention of similar crimes.
+Likewise, the College may issue emergency notifications for other incidents on or near campus for the safety of the campus community.
+The department maintains strict procedures to ensure that these warnings are issued when appropriate and with appropriate immediacy.
+Notifications may be issued through, but not limited to, phone, email, text messages, institutional website postings and media releases.